Thank you for your interest in NeuroGASTRO 2023. Please follow the guidelines on this page for submission of your abstract.

 - Epidemiology of disordered gut function and disorders of gut-brain interaction.

-Tick the relevant box corresponding to your preferred method of presentation.
+Mention the relevant topic corresponding to your preferred method of presentation.

 Note that the ESNM Scientific Committee may or may not consider this choice.